Category : News

 Jane and Nicole’s Story

 Nicole is a Child Support Worker at the Second Stage Housing program, Wenda’s Place, and she is a vital player in the child support program.
 “My job is being calm,” she says.
 And it’s true.
-It’s often very hectic at Wenda’s Place, and you can often see staff running up and down hallways helping women, dealing with property maintenance, answering the door, taking calls, and on, and on.
+It can be very hectic at Wenda’s Place, and you can often see staff running up and down hallways helping women, dealing with property maintenance, answering the door, taking calls, and on, and on.
 There is always a storm of activity.
 When Nicole is working with children, however, she is in the eye of the storm, and it is calm there.

 Mom, too, is in a new position.
 Whereas she was being controlled with violence and abuse before, now she is practicing agency over her life.
 But with that new agency can come new challenges.
 For example, she is now a single parent, and has to adapt to parenting under these different circumstances, in this new place.